-Founded in 1909, MTU first produced engines for airships, most famously blimps, before specialising in the marine industry.
+Founded in 1909, MTU first produced engines for airships, most famously blimps, before specializing in the marine industry.

-Today the engine manufacturer is also well known for its powerful train and locomotive, armoured vehicle, haul truck engines as well as, of course, yachts.
+Today the engine manufacturer is also well known for its power train and locomotive, armored vehicle, haul truck engines as well as, of course, yachts.

-Not only does MTU offer the best equipment for series and performance yachts, but also customised and specially manufactured engines for superyachts.
+Not only does MTU offer the best equipment for series and performance yachts, but also customized and specially manufactured engines for superyachts.

 The world-renowned company advertises exceptional and powerful engines that are particularly quiet and low-vibration for maximum comfort and the best possible operating conditions.